ThePlatinum/mantenar/README.md

 - Auto Deleting Files
 - Add a Mobile App
 - Error/Performance Monitoring
+- Other Integrations such as FTP and FileZilla
+- Private Staff Account Email System

+## Non Default Packages used
+- laravel/ui
+- bootstrap
+- bootbox

 ## License
 Mantenar is open-sourced and licensed under the [MIT license](https://opensource.org/licenses/MIT).